Free Theaters Threatened In Fallout From ‘Julius Caesar’ As Supporters Plan Rally

 [deleted]

-“We’re in touch with Shakespeare colleague all over the country,” Burdman said.
-“Shakespeare Dallas received over 40 very violent emails, like “we’re going to come and rape you.”
-And they’re doing Don Quixote.”
-(A spokesman for that company has not yet returned callsfrom Deadline.)
+“We’re in touch with Shakespeare colleagues all over the country,” Burdman said.
+“Shakespeare Dallas received over 40 very violent emails, like ‘we’re going to come and rape you.’
+And they’re doing Quixote.”

+Raphael Parry, the executive & artistic of Shakespeare Dallas told me that in the wake of Julius Caesar coverage on Fox News and National Public Radio, the company began receiving threatening telephone calls and emails.
+“It began about two days ago,” Parry said.
+“Some were just telling us ‘I will write to your sponsors to pull your funding,’ or to go to hell.
+But others said they hoped we’d all be sent to ISIS and killed with real knives.”
+Parry confirmed the rape threat and said that a board member of the veteran company has been sending the most explicit and threatening emails to the FBI.

+Parry said there had been 60-70 of them to date.
+“The staff is apprehensive,” he said.
+The season opens tonight with the Shakespeare comedy The Merry Wives of Windsor, with Quixote adding to the mix next week.
+An off-duty policeman helps with security at the 1,000-seat Samuell Grand Amphitheatre, where the company performs.

 “It’s really very scary,” Burdman said.
 “These are vile.
 My father who is very conservative called me, to warn me.
 My bigger concern here is the violence being spewed toward us and the Public.
 I don’t know what public opinion will be for the arts, whether this has done some serious damage.
 We provide our artists with health care, and theater for people who can’t afford it.
 We have tons of young families in the audience.”